Transportation Master Plan

 I am on the board for my neighbourhood association, and would like to find a way to solicit feedback from neighbourhood residents so that the association can fill out the survey for organizations.
 Would it be possible to see the complete list of questions in the survey for organizations before actually filling it out, in order to know what kind of feedback to get from residents?
 And is there any other support the TMP team can offer to small organizations trying to collect feedback from our members?

-RedBird53 asked over 1 year agoHi RedBird53,
+RedBird53 asked almost 3 years agoHi RedBird53,

 Thank you for your question.